scipy-conference/scipy_proceedings/papers/ankur_ankan/ankur_ankan.rst

 Markov Network: A Markov Network consists of an undirected graph and a few Factors are associated with it.
-Unlike Conditional Probability Distributions, a Factor does not represent the probabilities of variables in the network.
-Rather it represents how much is a state of a random variable likely to agree to the state of the other random variable.
+Unlike Conditional Probability Distributions, a Factor does not represent the probabilities of variables in the network; instead it represents the compatibility between random variables that is how much a particular state of a random variable likely to agree with the another state of some other random variable.
 An example of markov [markov]_ network over four friends A, B, C, D agreeing to some concept is shown in Fig :ref:`markov`.

 There are numerous open source packages available in Python for working with graphical